 For this month’s free homeschool unit study, we wanted to offer a study on classic stories and songs for varying grades and ages.
 Each age group will include 2 books, 1 song, activities, snacks, videos, and printables.
-If there is a book you want to read and study that may be in a different age bracket, hopefully, you can adjust the material to meet your needs.
+Of course, if there is a book you want to read and study that may be in a different age bracket you can simply adjust the material to meet your needs.
 We hope you’re able to enjoy this nostalgic book-and-song-themed study with your family!
 Appropriate for grades PreK-5.

 Download your FREE Stories and Songs Printable Pack at the bottom of the page!

 - The Story of Ferdinand by Munroe Leaf

 - Charlotte’s Web by E.B.
 White

 - “Whoopee, Ti Yi Yo, Git Along, Little Dogies”

 Unit Study Activities

 - The Story of Ferdinand: Ferdinand is one of my favorites, and there are many different ways to expand upon it.
 Clearly, the moral of this story is being kind and true to oneself.
 Indeed, everyone is different, and the world needs who you are!
 As Dr. Seuss said, “Today you are You, that is truer than true.
 There is no one alive who is Youer than You.”
 The sweet story of Ferdinand the Bull encapsulates that perfectly.
 Here are some activity ideas to do with The Story of Ferdinand.